m6shin/cse15l-lab-reports/lab-report-1-week-2.md

 - To download VScode on the computer, one goes to the [link](https://code.visualstudio.com/) and downloads it from there.
 ## 2. Remotely Connecting
 ![Image](https://snipboard.io/X4wZa7.jpg)
-- In order for me to log onto my account, I needed to find my CSE 15L account and change the password.
+- In order for me to log onto my account, I needed to find my CSE 15L account using the [link](https://sdacs.ucsd.edu/~icc/index.php) and change the password.
 - It also took me awhile to figure out that when typing out my password on the terminal, it will not show for security.
 I initially thought that there was something wrong with my account when I typed it into the terminal.
 ## 3. Trying Some Commands
 ![Image](https://snipboard.io/ySOv0R.jpg)